MP 20x10x5 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard to health from tiny fragments of magnets are risky, when accidentally ingested, which is particularly important in the aspect of protecting young children.
-Additionally, miniscule components of these products can complicate diagnosis when they are in the body.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
+Furthermore, small elements of these products can hinder the diagnostic process in case of swallowing.

 Handle with Care: Neodymium Magnets